DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/ResourceStatus/monitoring.rst

 Element Inspector Agents
 ------------------------

-There is one InspectorAgent per family of elements: Site, Resource and Node.
+There is one InspectorAgent per family of elements: Site and Resource.
 They run frequently and get from the DB the elements that have not been checked recently.
 With other words, they take elements following: